engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 --------------------------------------
-Adding/removing elements from a vector
+Adding/Removing Elements From a Vector
 --------------------------------------

 .. youtube:: TVMeF0HUJB4